dan1lm/instagram/README.md

-instagram-swift

-# Parstagram - Part II

-This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!
+This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments

-Time spent: **10** hours spent in total

 ## User Stories

-The following **required** functionality is completed:

-- [x] User stays logged in across restarts.
-(1pt)
-- [x] User can log out.
-(1pt)
-- [x] User can view comments on a post.
-(3pts)
+User can stay logged in across restarts, log out, view comments on posts and add their own comments.
-- [x] User can add a new comment.
-(5pts)

-## Video Walkthrough

 ![](https://media.giphy.com/media/zP5TOU8A0rFbK7Pff4/giphy.gif)

-# Parstagram - Part I

-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.

-Time spent: **10** hours spent in total

-## User Stories

-The following **required** functionality is completed:

-- [X] User sees app icon in home screen and styled launch screen.
-(1pt)
-- [x] User can sign up to create a new account.
-(1pt)
-- [x] User can log in.
-(1pt)
-- [x] User can take a photo, add a caption, and post it to the server.
-(3pt)
+User can sign up to create a new account, log in, take a photo and add a caption, pist it to the server, as well as view photos.
-- [x] User can view the last 20 posts.
-(4pts)

-## Video Walkthrough

-Here's a walkthrough of implemented user stories:

 ![](https://media.giphy.com/media/cb8JgtZ1lsHqPfQCz7/giphy.gif)